joj-macho/joj-macho.github.io/_posts/2023-01-05-python-numbers.md

 ## Summary <hr>

-In this tutorial, we explored the world of numeric data types in Python.
-We discussed integers, floating-point numbers, complex numbers, type conversion, mathematical operations, and their practical applications in various domains.
-By understanding the characteristics and functionalities of numeric data types, you now have a solid foundation for working effectively with numeric data in Python.
+Great job!
+You've explored Python's numeric data types in-depth.
+From integers to complex numbers, you've uncovered their characteristics, learned about type conversions, and understood how to perform various mathematical operations.
+These numeric data types have wide-ranging practical applications across diverse domains.

-Next in the Python Programming 101 series is "Understanding Python Data Structures: Python Lists and Tuples" where I'll dive into understanding the characteristics and functionalities of numeric data types in Python.
+Armed with this knowledge, you now have a strong foundation for efficiently handling numeric data in Python.
+But that's not enough, next up is [Understanding Python Data Structures: Lists & Tuples Data Types]({% post_url 2023-01-06-python-lists-and-tuples %}).